ChromexUnderscore/OriginsTweaks/CODE_OF_CONDUCT.md

 + Use this Datapack on any other Form of Gamemode (if there are any).
 + Credit me when used as Dependency in any of your own Projects.
 + Fork this Repo and make it better for your use!
-+ Let us know about bugs and ideas!
++ Let me know about bugs and ideas in form of an Issue!

 ## DO NOT